lukesmith194/oasis_api_project/README.md

 Endpoint that returns the lyrics of the choosen song from the DB via API. _songname_ is a variable in API call.

+/NLP/_artist_/_song_

+Endpoint that returns the natural language process of the choosen artist and song from the DB via API. _song_ and _artist_ are variables in API call.
+The NLP measures the positivity of each song made by a specific artist.

+/NLP/_artist_

+Endpoint that returns the natural language process of the choosen artist from the DB via API. _artist_ is variable in API call.
+The NLP measures the positivity of each artist throughout the songs found in the DB.

 ** ALL GET ENDPOINTS RETURN INFORMATION IN JSON FORMAT **